-With Michelin-star clients like The French Laundry, Jean-Georges and Daniel (as in Boulud), Wulf’s needed a brand as fresh and distinctive as its product.
+With Michelin-star restaurants like The French Laundry in California, Jean-Georges Vongerichten and Daniel (Boulud), as clients, Wulf’s needed a brand as fresh and distinctive as its product.

 Founded in Boston in 1926, Wulf’s Fish Market was a neighborhood cornerstone that thrived on word of mouth for 90 years.
-To position the company for growth, they needed to elevate their brand and tell a story that would be relevant to savvy customers nationwide.
+To position the company for growth, the owners wanted to elevate the brand and tell a story that would be relevant to savvy customers nationwide.

 We designed a logomark that is both modern and timeless, a vibrant emblem that pops on packaging, signage, and apparel.
 The angular form evokes a diving fish, with a subtle nod to history: the arrowhead “deli counter” tickets that Sam Wulf’s customers pulled when they lined up for his cuts.
 Wulf’s heritage for quality, traceable seafood suggested a tagline that says it all: “New Fish.
 Old School.”

-The Wulf's logo was chosen as one of 20 award-winning designs, from more than 1,200 submissions total, in the 8th Annual HOW Logo Design Awards.
-This prestigious competition sponsored by HOW magazine has been recognizing great logo design since 2008.
+Wulf’s Fish was chosen as one of 20 award-winning designs in 2017 from more than 1,200 total submissions.
+The prestigious HOW Logo Design Competition has been recognizing great logo design since 2008.

 The creativity and finesse of the Vervaine team gave us a new brand identity that we feel truly represents who we are as a company.
 We are thrilled to have Vervaine on our team.Anna McFarlane